10-3-pursuit/project-solo-full-stack-portfolio/README.md

 After approval from your instructors, follow the specifications below to create your application.

-#### Additional Requirements
+## Requirements

-1. Both the frontend and backend should be successfully deployed to the web.
+### Pre-Coding

+Before beginning to code, you must present your project proposal, scope and ERD to an instructor for approval.
+Your project should have a coherent theme and narrative.

+### Readme.md

-1. Your frontend repository should have a `readme.md` file with setup instructions for your application.
-Your readme should also include links to your backend GitHub repository, both of your deployed URLs.
+Your frontend repository should have a `readme.md` file with setup instructions for your application.
+Your readme should also include links to your backend GitHub repository and both of your deployed URLs.
-1. Your project should have a coherent theme and narrative.

-#### Backend feature requirements
+### Presentation

+You will have a maximum of 6 minutes to present your projet to the cohort.

+### Deploy:

+- Frontend using netlify.com
+- Backend on render.com.
+- Database using ElephantSQL and Postico

+### Backend Server

-To complete the backend application, you will need to build a RESTful server that performs CRUD actions on a single resource.
+To complete the backend, you will need to build a RESTful server that performs CRUD actions on a single resource.

 1. Your server should incorporate at least one table that includes:
    - A primary key.